rsimm0711/Galaga-Pygame/README.md

 Or, try it out on repl.it:
 https://repl.it/@rsimm0711/Galaga-Pygame

-Unfortunately it will be very small and runs very slowly on repl.it, but its enough to get the basic idea.
+Unfortunately it will be very small and runs very slowly on repl.it, but it's enough to get the basic idea.

 How To Play: